Dyfflen/stage_ros2_controller/README.md

 3. **If odometry is enabled:**

    * Open `state_estimator.py` and update the target points.
-   * Replace the corresponding values in lines 41–44 of `robot_navigation_node.py` with the updated estimated error values of the target points.
+   * Replace the corresponding values in lines 39–42 of `robot_navigation_node.py` with the updated estimated error values of the target points.

 4. **Update the final target points:**
-   Modify lines 50–53 in `robot_navigation_node.py` to reflect the new waypoints.
+   Modify lines 48–51 in `robot_navigation_node.py` to reflect the new waypoints (target that the robot will actually reach).